sfa-siard/JdbcMsSql/README.md

 This package contains the JDBC Wrapper for MS SQL Server for SIARD 2.2.

 ## Getting started (for devs)
-For building the binaries, Java JDK (1.8 or higher), Ant, and Git must have been installed.
-Adjust build.properties to your local configuration.
-In it using a text editor the local values must be entered as directed by the comments.
+For building the binaries, Java JDK (1.8 or higher) and Ant must have been installed.
+Adjust build.properties to your local configuration

 A running instance of Microsoft SQL Server is needed to run the tests - start one with: